mattneary/Tarpits-Abstraction/chapters/Interpret.md

 ;; The written variable, y, will be inaccessible.
 ```

-In the above we demonstrate definition with a single-function scope.
-Thus the
+In Figure~\ref{fig:strictScopeExample} we demonstrate definition with a
-`define` is fulfilling the same role as `let` did in prior programs.
-However, since
+single-function scope.
+Thus the `define` is fulfilling the same role as `let`
-`define` does not accept an expression which it will govern, the example definition
+did in prior programs.
+However, since `define` does not accept an expression
-is of no effect.
-In the following section we display a means of making use of this
+which it will govern, the example definition is of no effect.
+In the following
-sort of `define` statement.
+section we display a means of making use of this sort of `define` statement.

 To simulate this, we would need to add a sort of inner scope to our function calls,
 exhibited in the form of jumping to another instruction.
 We will, for the sake of